-AACSB: Analytic

-Blooms: Understana

-Learning Objective: 02-07 Be familiar with the text's framework for marketing strategy.

-Level of Difficulty: 2 Medium

-Topic: Marketing Strategy Planning Process Highlights Opportunities
+AACSB: Analytic Accessibility: Keyboard Navigation Blooms: Understana Learning Objective: 02-07 Be familiar with the text's framework for marketing strategy planning.
+Level of Difficulty: 2 Medium Topic: Marketing Strategy Planning Process Highlights Opportunities

-- 259. A S.W.O.T. analysis can help a marketing manager: - A. define what business and markets the firm wants to compete in. - B. narrow down to a specific target market and marketing mix from the many alternatives available. - C. see the pros and cons of different possible strategies. - D. develop a competitive advantage. - E. all of these can help a marketing manager who is using a S.W.O.T. analysis.
+- 258. A S.W.O.T. analysis can help a marketing manager: - A. define in which business and markets the firm wants to compete. - B. narrow down to a specific target market and marketing mix from the many alternatives available. - C. see the pros and cons of different possible strategies. - D. develop a competitive advantage. - E. All of these can help a marketing manager who is using a S.W.O.T. analysis.